clastix/cluster-api-control-plane-provider-kamaji/README.md

 [CLASTIX](https://clastix.io/) is the commercial company behind Kamaji and the Cluster API Control Plane provider.

-If you're looking to run Kamaji in production and would like to learn more, **CLASTIX** can help by offering [Open Source support plans](https://clastix.io/support), as well as providing a comprehensive Enterprise Platform named [CLASTIX Enterprise Platform](https://clastix.cloud/), built on top of the Kamaji and [Capsule](https://capsule.clastix.io/) project (now donated to CNCF as a Sandbox project).
+If you're looking to run Kamaji in production and would like to learn more, **CLASTIX** can help by offering [Open Source support plans](https://clastix.io/support), as well as providing a comprehensive Enterprise Platform named [CLASTIX Enterprise Platform](https://clastix.cloud/), built on top of the Kamaji and [Capsule](https://capsule.clastix.io/) project (now donated to CNCF as a sandbox project).

 Feel free to get in touch with the provided [Contact form](https://clastix.io/contact).